 A few examples:

 FBI or law enforcement scams: Con artists contact the older adult and say they have a warrant out for their arrest.
-The older adult risks going to jail if they refuse to disclose their financial details or pay a fine.
+An older adult risks jail if they refuse to disclose their financial information or pay a fine.

-IRS scams: Scammers call older adults during tax season and pretend to be from the IRS.
+IRS scams: Scammers call older adults during tax season and impersonate the IRS.
 They say there’s a problem with their tax return.
 To “protect” their tax file, the fake IRS agent needs to gather information.
 In reality, the scammer will use that information to steal the older adult’s identity and file false tax refunds.

 Medicare scams: Con artists call their victims, pretending to be from Medicare, and claim they need to “check” their Medicare number.
 After getting their Medicare number, the scammer uses it to take their health benefits and medical identity.
-Alternatively, they may ask for the older adult's credit card information because they need to pay a fee to receive a new Medicare card or to receive some preferential treatment.
+Alternatively, they may request the older adult's credit card information to pay a fee for a new Medicare card or to obtain preferential treatment.

 Tech support fraudsters use false phone calls, emails, texts, and pop-up windows to lure their victims.